ramiroarga/MDEF/docs/term1/04-Living with your own ideas.md

 For my personal day-intervention I decided to register all what I do in 24hs and detailed how much food/liquid I consumed.
 In order to understand my normal consumption for a day and try to identify some unnecessary consumptions in terms of food, electricity and water, and detect possible bad habits or commodities i usually have but don't recognize.
 As an intervention I decided to change some food-waste habits, by eating them or giving a useful meaning rather than throwing them to the garbage (cause I dont have compost yet).
 So by reading and investigating fruit or vegetable peels, I understood that they contain many nutrients and important energy to our body.
 It's ironic to discard something that has been growing and making a large journey to arrive at our tables.

-I also found this calculators to know a bit more the effects of our food consumption:
+I also found this calculators to know a bit more the effects of our food and hole consumption:

 - https://www.bbc.com/mundo/noticias-46559942